MarcinKilarski/Website-Audit/seo.md

 Overview

 This section primarily focuses on identifying and evaluating other sites that link to you, which allows you to acquire additional visitors and vital ranking signals.
-Google’s employee confirmed that links to your site are [one of two most important signals](https://www.youtube.com/watch?v=l8VnZCcl9J4&feature=youtu.be&t=28m34s) that can help you rank higher in search results.
+Google's employee confirmed that links to your site are [one of two most important signals](https://www.youtube.com/watch?v=l8VnZCcl9J4&feature=youtu.be&t=28m34s) that can help you rank higher in search results.

 The number of quality links pointing to your pages earns a reputation for your brand in the eyes of users and search engines.
 This can lead to a higher ranking of your pages for specific keywords, but also the higher visibility of your whole domain in the search, resulting in more visitors from Google and Bing, your organic traffic.
 Having no links pointing to your websites makes it more difficult for search engines to trust your site, therefore making it harder to rank for competitive queries.